 Diabetes: Safe Use of Nonprescription Medicines

-Many over-the-counter medicines can affect the blood sugar level of people with diabetes.
-Some should be used with caution and some should be avoided.
+Many over-the-counter medicines can affect the blood sugar level of people who have diabetes.
+Some should be used with caution, and some should be avoided.
 Follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 When you have a minor illness (such as a cold or the flu) and need a nonprescription medicine, talk with your doctor or pharmacist before buying one.